 Many of the airlifted emergency personnel came to restore infrastructure.
-As early as August 30, two C-5s from the 60th Air Mobility Wing at Travis AFB, California, delivered tanker airlift control elements and search and rescue teams to the disaster area.
-A C-17 from the 305 Air Mobility Wing from McGuire AFB, New Jersey, airlifted contingency support groups to New Orleans International Airport.
-Between August 31 and September 3, other C-17s airlifted emergency response personnel and equipment from New Jersey and Michigan to New Orleans.
-C-5 transported the 615th Contingency Response Wing from Travis AFB, California, to Lafayette, Louisiana, as advance team to receive aircraft and cargo.
-On August 31, the 621st Contingency Response Wing's 818th Contingency Response Group deployed from McGuire AFB to New Orleans International Airport with combat controllers and medical teams to establish bare base operations there.
+As early as August 30, two C-5s from the 60th Air Mobility Wing at Travis Air Force Base in California airlifted tanker airlift control elements and search and rescue teams to the disaster area.
+A C-17 from the 305 Air Mobility Wing from McGuire AFB, NJ airlifted contingency support groups to New Orleans International Airport.
+Between August 31 and September 3, 2005, other C-17s airlifted emergency response personnel and equipment from New Jersey and Michigan to New Orleans.
+C-5 transported 615 Contingency Response Wing from Travis AFB, CA, to Lafayette, LA as advance team to receive aircraft and cargo.
+On August 31, the 621 Contingency Response Wing's 818 Contingency Response Group deployed from McGuire AFB, NJ to New Orleans International Airport with combat controllers and medical teams to establish bare base operations there.
 An AFSOC MC-130 took a team of combat controllers and a medical team to New Orleans International Airport on the same day.
 The 822d Contingency Response Group also deployed there.
-Meanwhile, the 615th Contingency Response Wing's 571st Contingency Response Group deployed from Travis AFB to Keesler for bare base operations in the Biloxi area of Mississippi.
+Meanwhile, the 615 Contingency Response Wing's 571st Contingency Response Group deployed from Travis AFB, CA, to Keesler for bare base operations in the Biloxi area of Mississippi.
 A C-5 moved equipment for fire and rescue personnel to New Orleans International Airport.

-The 49th Materiel Maintenance Group, the only USAF Base Expeditionary Airfield Resources (BEAR) group, deployed personnel and equipment to New Orleans and Biloxi.
-On September 4, four C-5s each carried a BEAR Base set and more than 550 personnel from Holloman AFB, New Mexico, to New Orleans International Airport.
-On September 5, the 4th Air Expeditionary Group under Col. Leonard Coleman bedded down at a tent city there.
+The 49 Materiel Maintenance Group, the only USAF Base Expeditionary Airfield Resources (BEAR) group, deployed personnel and equipment to New Orleans and Biloxi.
+On 4 Sep, four C-5s each carried a BEAR Base set and more than 550 personnel from Holloman AFB, New Mexico to New Orleans International Airport.
+On 5 Sep, the 4th Air Expeditionary Group under Col Leonard Coleman, bedded down at a tent city there.

-On September 2, a 60-member contingency aeromedical staging facility team from Lackland AFB deployed to New Orleans, where it set up a 25-bed tent facility manned by 182 medical personnel to care for patients.
-The 932d Airlift Wing moved medical teams by C-9 to the medical staging area in New Orleans, where 80 doctors, nurses, and medical technicians of the 375th Medical Group served.
-A mobile aeromedical staging facility from Lackland AFB operated in an airport concourse at New Orleans to treat patients awaiting evacuation.
+On September 2, 2005, a 60-member contingency aeromedical staging facility team from Lackland AFB deployed to New Orleans, where it set up a 24-hour tent facility to care for patients.
+25-bed facility ready next day, manned by 182 medical personnel.
+The 932d Airlift Wing moved medical teams by C-9 to the medical staging area in New Orleans, where 80 doctors, nurses, and medical technicians of the 375th Medical Group served admirably.
+A mobile aeromedical staging facility from Lackland Air Force Base in Texas operated in an airport concourse at New Orleans to treat patients awaiting evacuation.